On derived equivalence for Abuaf flop: mutation of non-commutative crepant resolutions and spherical twists: Introduction

 \subsection{Flop-Flop=Twist result}

-Recall that $Y$ and $Y'$ are $5$-dimensional Calabi-Yau varieties.
+Recall that $Y$ and $Y'$ are $5$-dimensional local Calabi-Yau varieties.
 It is known that the derived category of a Calabi-Yau variety normally admits an interesting autoequivalence called a \textit{spherical twist} (see Section \ref{susect: def sph}).
 Spherical twists arise naturally in mathematical string theory and homological mirror symmetry.

 On the other hand, it is widely observed that spherical twists also appear in the context of birational geometry.
-For example, let us consider a threefold $Z$ that contains a $\PP^1$ whose normal bundle is $\stsh_{\PP^1}(-1)^{\oplus 2}$.
-Then, we can contract the curve $\PP^1 \subset Z$ and get a diagram of the Atiyah flop
+Namely, in many places, it is observed that a spherical twist arises as a difference of two derived equivalences associated to a flop \cite{ADM15, BB15, Ca12, H17a, DW16, DW15, To07}.
+We call this phenomenon ``flop-flop=twist".
+The following theorem gives the first example of this phenomenon in the case of the Abuaf flop.